system-zero/system-zero/data/docs/la.md

       The number of expressions should match, or else it will result to an OUT_OF_BOUNDS error.

-  # second form
+  Second form:

     ar_symbol = [..., ...]

       in this case the mumber of expressions is considered the length of the array.
 If not, the interpreter will throw an OUT_OF_BOUNDS error.

-  # you can set _all_ the array items, with a specific value using:
+  You can set _all_ the array items, with a specific value using:

     ar[*] = value

     *Note* that this syntax should attributed to S-Lang programming language.

-  # you can get or set an item from or to an array, using indices that can
+  You can get or set an item from or to an array, using indices that can be negative.
-    be negative.
 Array indices are starting from zero, and -1 denotes the last item in the array.

-  # A special form of the `for` loop, can be used as an array iterator:
+  A special form of the `for` loop, can be used as an array iterator:

     for |i| in array { block }